 Training) weekly.
 These courses may be considered as general electives for academic credit up to a maximum of 12 credit hours.
 Students enrolled in the Air Force ROTC Program receive all required textbooks, uniforms, and equipment.
-Those students enrolled in the POC receive a starting monthly stipend of \$350.
+Those students enrolled in the POC receive a starting monthly stipend of \$450.
 The two-year program consists of the POC only, and it is designed for those students who did not have the opportunity to participate in the Basic Course (GMC).
 The curriculum of the two-year program is the same as that of the four-year POC program.
+Althought, in order for a cadet to participate in the two-year program, they must have met all requirements prior to enrolling.